oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 2. Complete the Oracle Database discovery

-	Let's begin by invoking the discovery slide-out, select **Discovery New Resource**.
+	Let's begin by invoking the discovery slide-out, select **Discover New Resource**.

 	To discover either a CDB or single instance database, select **Oracle Database** from the drop-down.
 If your application is running in a PDB, you should first discover the CDB prior to discovering the a **Pluggable DB**.
 In this lab we will review the discovery process of an Oracle Database.